-The short-run costs of electrical energy generation can be divided into two broad areas: fixed and variable costs.
-These costs are illustrated in Fig. 1 below.
+The costs of electrical energy generation can be divided into two broad areas: ownership or sunk costs and operating or avoidable costs.
+These costs are illustrated below.

-Typical values of these costs are given in the following Table 1 [1].
+Typical values of these costs are given in the following table [1].
 Some notes of interest follow: